3.38. Lint Tools

 arr[i] against the same path; any arithmetic on i

-(arr[i+1] / sliding window), use of i outside an indexing
+(arr[i+1] / sliding window) or use of i outside an indexing

 // Bad — i used only as arr[i]